Tomaras of Gwalior: Virasimha (1394-1400)

-Uddharana
+Uddharana (1400-1402)

 Virasimha was succeeded by Uddharana-deva (r. c.
 1400-1402).
 The relationship between these two rulers is not certain.
 Some sources mention Uddharana as a son of Virasimha: these include the Datia manuscript of Khadagrai's Gopachala-Akhyana, the Yashodhara-Charita of Padmanabha, the Rohtas inscription, and the Narwar inscription.
 However, Syed Fazl Ali's Qulyat-i-Guwaliari states that he was a brother of Virasimha.
 The other Muslim chroniclers do not mention him at all, and name his successor Virama as Virasimha's son.
 The Ujjain manuscript of Gopachala-Akhyana also omits his name.
 The Yashodhara-Charita was composed during the reign of Virama, so it is more reliable.
 Therefore, Uddharana was most probably a son of Virasimha.

 A Sanskrit-Nagari inscription from Uddharana's reign has also been discovered at the Gangola-tal (pond).
 This inscription attests that he was the ruler of Gwalior in June 1401, although it is not known when exactly he ascended the throne.
 His successor Virama had become the ruler of Gwalior by 1402, and according to Syed Fazl Ali, Uddharana ruled Gwalior for 5 years.
 If this is correct, Uddharana must have ascended the throne around 1397, and his predecessor Virasimha must have ruled Gwalior for around three years, during 1394-1397.
 However, Sant Lal Katare notes that several sources omit Uddharana's name from the list of Tomara rulers, which suggests that he ruled for a shorter period.

 Uddharana's inscription states that he had the Gangola-tal cleaned-up, and also mentions his victory over the Shakas (Muslims).
 This seems to be a reference to his conquest of the Gwalior fort with Virasimha.

 According to some Muslim chronicles, a chief named "Adharan" was killed in 1392-93, by the Delhi general Muqarrab-ul-Malik, for rebelling against the Sultanate.
 Historian Kishori Saran Lal identified this "Adharan" with Uddharana.
 However, this identification is not correct, as proved by the 1401 inscription discovered at Gwalior.